Diversity Training That Targets Unconscious Bias

 Why You Should Contact Kathleen About Educational Sessions on Unconscious Bias

 I don’t do “old school” diversity training.
-My educational workshops are thought-provoking, surprising (in a good way), intellectually engaging, and never make people feel threatened.
+My educational workshops are thought-provoking, surprising (in a good way), intellectually engaging, and don’t make people feel threatened.
 I have developed some key interactive exercises that incorporate the two types of training that work – perspective-taking and goal setting.
 In fact, my exercises produce huge aha’s for attendees in a way that causes the shifts in mindsets necessary for real change to happen in the organization.

-And, if you are seeking long-term impact from training, I have created tools that will help:
+Also, if you are seeking long-term impact from training, I have created tools that will help:

 • a diversity & inclusion competencies framework

 • a behaviorally anchored rating system for diversity and inclusion competencies

 • a maturity model that benchmarks organizational progress on D+I

 When people call me about training, they often think a one or two-hour session will suffice.
 I certainly conduct those kinds of programs (minimum 90 minutes for unconscious bias).
 Attendees walk away with a clear understanding of unconscious bias, concrete ideas for interrupting it, and a personal action plan for doing so.

 This type of program will get you started.
 But to make meaningful (as opposed to surface-level) progress, I frequently recommend that leaders go “all-in” by engaging in a more extended training and strategic planning session before rolling out training to all employees.
 Giving leaders the time to really learn about the topic and discuss strategy and next steps will lead to greater progress in the shortest amount of time.
 Leaders will also likely appreciate the opportunity to be seen as being ahead of the curve rather than playing catch-up in the eyes of employees.
 Contact me about my master class in diversity and inclusion, which includes a deeper dive into unconscious bias.